Deb Haaland Says She Is ‘Not Surprised’ That Donald Trump ‘Sides With The White Nationalists’ In Portland

 According to Democratic Representative Deb Haaland, it is not surprising that Trump is siding with far-right groups.

-Haaland discussed the president’s tweet in an interview with CNN broadcast Saturday, Raw Story reports.
+Haaland discussed the president’s tweet in an interview with CNN that was broadcast on Saturday, Raw Story reports.

 The Democratic lawmaker, who is one of the first Native American women elected to Congress, suggested that she is not surprised by the president’s tweet, arguing that it represents a continuation of his rhetoric and actions.